FIXTradingCommunity/fix-orchestra-spec/v1-0-DRAFT/orchestra_spec.md

 ### Categories

-The `<categories>` element tree is used to associate FIX elements to business classifications, such as single general order handling, market data, and so forth, for documentation generation.
+The `<categories>` element tree is used to associate FIX elements to business areas, such as single general order handling, market data, and so forth, for documentation generation.
 Also, categories are used to organize FIXML schema files.

 ### Sections

-The `<sections>` element tree names document volumes.
+The `<sections>` element tree names higher level business processes.
+Typically, a section containes multiple categories.
 Traditionally, they have been organized around pre-trade, trade, and post-trade information flows.